2DSharp/2dsharp.github.io/_posts/2018-09-09-side-effects.md

 _Look, you wasted the entire day, you didn't acheive what you wanted to, and what you could have.
 You have 3 more hours of uptime left, and you will be weak and angry for this period.
 Why don't you just sleep now, and I **guarantee** you, tomorrow is going to be the day when you change the world?_

 The guy sounds pretty damn reasonable.
 After all, what good can I do in the last 3 hours of the day when I couldn't do anything at all the entire day?
 This, when coupled with procrastination would be lethal.
 The panic monkey visits me occasionally, I get productive in the last moments sometimes.
 Sometimes I don't.
-This, when continued for a week or more - brings in a new mindset.
+This, when continued for a week or more - brings in a new thought process.
+A scary one.

 I would get more sadistic and more destructive.
 Every ounce of motivation would be crippled, and I would crave the social life I once had.
 Motivation is the hardest to find at that point.